What to expect from the scan

 How are ultrasound scans performed?

-In the vast majority of cases, your scan will be done transabdominally i.e. on the surface of your tummy.
-Our doctor will ask you to lay on a specially designed examination bed and will then apply a gel on your tummy (which is especially warmed fo your comfort).
-This allows the transducer to slide freely on the surface of your tummy and the sonographer to identify different structures of your baby from various angles.
-Depending on the scan you opted for, the whole process should take between 15-45 minutes.
+In most cases, the scan will be done transabdominally i.e. on the surface of your stomach.
+Our doctor will ask you to lay on a specially designed examination bed and will then apply a gel on your tummy (which is warmed for your comfort).
+This allows the transducer to slide freely on the surface of your tummy and for the clinician/sonographer to identify the different structures of your baby from various angles.
+Depending on the scan you opted for, the whole process should take 15-45 minutes.

-In some cases, due to various factors such as the baby’s position in the womb, the sonographer is unable to obtain a satisfactory image of the baby.
-In such cases, the sonographer will suggest resorting to a transvaginal scan.
-As the name suggest, this is a more invasive scan performed by a transducer no larger than a finger.
+In some cases, due to various factors such as the baby’s position in the womb, the clinician may be unable to obtain a satisfactory image of the baby.
+In such cases, they will suggest resorting to a transvaginal scan.
+As the name suggests, this is a more invasive scan performed by a transducer no larger than a finger.
 It is gently passed into the vagina to generate images of the baby, while you lay on your back.
 This may cause some slight discomfort but should not cause any pain.

 Do I need a full urinary bladder for the scan?

-The short answer is NO. Please feel free to come with an empty bladder, or use the ladies’ room on site.
-We use the latest ultrasound equipment which is capable to scan in any bladder condition.
-In the past, some ultrasound scanning machines struggled to produce a high quality image when the mother’s bladder was empty.
-This is not the case with the Voluson E10.
+The short answer is NO. Please feel free to come with an empty bladder or use the toilet on site.
+We use the latest ultrasound equipment, which is capable of scanning in any bladder condition.
+In the past, some ultrasound machines struggled to produce high quality images when the mother’s bladder was empty.
+This is not the case with the Voluson E10!

 Can I get ultrasound scan results straight away?

-Yes you will be given all the results straight away.
-The results and images are in BOTH hard and soft copies:
+Yes, you will be given all your results immediately.
+The results and images will be provided in BOTH hard and soft copies:

-- soft copy: scan report PDF,growth charts, high quality pictures and videos of the baby.
-All this information you can download from our secure cloud service
+• Soft copy: scan report PDF, growth charts, high quality pictures and videos of the baby.
+All this information will be provided via our cloud software, Tricefy.

 Find out more here.